usgs/wdfn-blog/content/build-river-conditions.md

 system(magick_command)
 ```

+After running that code, you should now have a GIF file called `animation_2020_10_01_2020_10_31.gif`
+in your working directory!
 An optional step is to use an additional non-R library called `gifsicle`
 to simplify the GIF.
-It will lower the final size of your GIFs (which
+It will lower the final size of your GIF (which
 can get quite large if you have a lot of frames).
 You will need to
 [install `gifsicle`](https://www.lcdf.org/gifsicle/) before you can run
 this code.